Michael-A-Heuer/eth2-validator-playbook/README.md

-Ethereum 2 Validator Playbook (Madalla Testnet!)
+Ethereum 2 Validator Playbook (Medalla Testnet!)
 ================================================

 This playbook configures a target system to run an Ethereum 2 beacon node and validator client using Lighthouse.
-Everything is currently setup to run on the Madalla testnet.
+Everything is currently setup to run on the Medalla testnet.

 I wrote this for my own use so that I can quickly re/configure a validator from scratch if need be.
 I'm happy to share it, and hopefully it can be of use to others in the community.